blessing324/git_revisiom/README.md

-ItMy first readme for alx
+It My first readme for alx